-Yes, you can get pre-approved for the Walmart credit card.
-The only way to get Walmart credit card pre-approval is by receiving a targeted mail offer, though, because Capital One – the issuer of the Walmart credit cards – currently does not allow customers to check their pre-approval status online.
+Yes, you can get pre-approved for the Walmart Credit Card.
+The only way to get Walmart Credit Card pre-approval is by receiving a targeted mail offer, though, because the issuer of the Walmart Credit Card currently does not allow customers to check their pre-approval status online.

-If you do get a pre-approval offer in the mail, visit the Capital One website or call the phone number included in your offer letter.
-The letter will also include an invitation code, which you will need to provide so that Capital One will know to flag the application as pre-approved.
+If you do get a pre-approval offer in the mail, you can respond to the offer … read full answeronline or call the phone number included in your offer letter.
+The letter will also include a reservation number and an access code, which you will need to provide so that the issuer will know to flag the application as pre-approved.

 No, the Walmart Credit Card will do a hard pull.
 You will need a credit score of at least 700 to get it, which is better than what most store cards require, but you will be able to use it anywhere Mastercard is accepted, which is pretty much anywhere.